jagpratap/Heckathon-Project_Challenge/README.md

 # React Boiler Plate
-Supporting routing with eslint and sass integration
+Supports routing with eslint and sass integration